finanalyst/GTK-Simple/README.md

-MenuBar        | A simple menu bar that contain one or more menus MenuItem       | A simple menu item that can have a sub menu MenuToolButton | A menu tool button with a label or an icon Scale          | allows for a number to be provided by the user Spinner        | showing something is happening TextView       | adds multiple lines of text
+MenuBar        | A simple menu bar that contain one or more menus MenuItem       | A simple menu item that can have a sub menu MenuToolButton | A menu tool button with a label or an icon PlacesSiderBar | Sidebar that displays frequently-used places in the file system Scale          | allows for a number to be provided by the user Spinner        | showing something is happening TextView       | adds multiple lines of text